Some Success Stories

 Erika Hanson (Class of 2007) started her own consulting, design, and maintenance firm, Living Colors Landscape and Garden, in Hudson Valley, NY.

-Fintan O’Sullivan (Class of 2007), a native of Australia, was hired by The New York Botanical Garden after graduation as a propagator in the Nolen Greenhouses for Living Collections.
+Fintan O'Sullivan (Class of 2007), a native of Australia, was hired by The New York Botanical Garden after graduation as a gardener in the Nolen Greenhouses.

-Naima Green (Class of 2006) is owner of Blue in Green Garden Design, a landscape design company based in Brooklyn that designs, installs and maintains terraces, rooftop gardens and townhouse backyards in NYC.
+Naima Green (Class of 2006) is an owner/partner of Blue in Green Gardens, LLC, a landscape company based in lower Manhattan that designs, installs, and maintains all types of garden spaces, and specializes in terraces, townhouse back yards, and rooftops.

 James Neville Richardson (Class of 2006), a native of Bermuda, became the head curator at the Bermuda Botanical Gardens after graduation.